superbay/daily_knowledge/windows/syn_time.markdown

-How to fix Internet time sync
+How to fix Internet time sync time zone

 In the midst of an interesting (and honestly titled) list of Random Vista Thoughts, Chris Lanier says: